aws-samples/eks-workshop/content/intermediate/280_backup-and-restore/prerequisites.md

 aws iam create-access-key --user-name velero
 ```

-The result should look like:
+The result should look like below.
+Make note of SecretAccessKey and AccessKeyId.
 ```
 {
   "AccessKey": {